TelegramBots/book/src/1/README.md

 ## Welcome

-### This book is for developers interested in developing chatbots in .NET
+This book is for developers interested in developing Telegram bots in .NET